-The Zijlstra Center represents the postgraduate public controller programme.
-It was launched in 2002 and has turned out to be a resounding success: over 250 professionals have taken or are currently taking the programme.
+The Zijlstra Center represents the postgraduate public controller programme, launched in 2002 and since then over 300 professionals have taken or are currently taking the programme.
 The programme is geared towards controllers, financial advisers, managers and policy advisers in civil society organizations.

-There are two tracks: the 18-month part-time professional programme leading to qualification as a Certified Public Controller (CPC) and the academic track leading to a Master’s degree in Accounting and Control (MSc).
-Students on both tracks follow the same programme for the first three semesters.
-Those taking the CPC programme complete their studies at the end of the third semester but it is possible to continue on the Master’s programme, which takes an additional semester and involves writing a thesis.
+There are two tracks: the 2-year part-time professional programme leading to the qualification as a Certified Public Controller (CPC) and the academic track leading to a Master’s degree in Accounting and Control (MSc).
+Students on both tracks follow the same programme for the first four semesters.
+Those taking the CPC programme complete their studies at the end of the fourth semester but it is possible to continue on the Master’s programme, which takes an additional semester and involves writing a thesis.

 The CPC title is becoming ever more widely recognized as a mark of quality.
 Many administrators and managers agree that a professional organization needs controllers with this qualification.